-The Cities of Olympia, Tumwater and Lacey have committed to developing a regional climate action plan.
+The Cities of Olympia, Tumwater and Lacey, along with Thurston County, have committed to developing a Regional Climate Mitigation Plan. (“Mitigation” means taking steps to reduce our carbon footprint, to avoid the worst effects of climate change.)
 Olympia started this effort in line with its commitment to the Global Covenant of Mayors for Climate and Energy in late 2015.
 This included a commitment to reduce city-wide greenhouse gas emissions (GHG) 80% below 1990 levels by 2050.
-Conversations with Tumwater and Lacey started in 2017, and now all three cities have decided to work together on a regional plan.
-Most recently, the Thurston Regional Planning Council has begun working with the cities to help coordinate their efforts.
+Conversations with Tumwater and Lacey started in 2017, and included the County in early 2018.
+Now all four jurisdictions have decided to work together on a regional plan.
+The Thurston Regional Planning Council is working with the Cities and the County to help coordinate their efforts.

-The Carbon Free Thurston (CFT) campaign is encouraging local governments in Thurston County to adopt very strong, bold, and effective policies and investments to significantly reduce GHG emissions which result from activities of city residents and businesses.
-We are doing this by working with the Cities on funding and developing their Climate Action Plan, and by helping local residents make their voices heard on this issue.
+TCAT’s Carbon Free Thurston (CFT) campaign is encouraging local governments in Thurston County to adopt very strong, bold, and effective policies and investments to significantly reduce GHG emissions which result from activities of city residents and businesses.
+We are doing this by working with the Cities and the County on funding and developing their Regional Climate Mitigation Plan, and by helping local residents make their voices heard on this issue.

 CFT has already made a difference in moving our community forward on clean energy and a stable climate: